+e) passenger station public areas and non-public areas;

+f) associated surface facilities (e.g. station entrance/exit);

+g) railway platform;

+h) tunnels;

+i) elevated guide ways/bridges;

+j) substations;

+k) maintenance facilities;

-- k) landscaped areas;
+l) landscaped areas;

-- l) signage and advertising;
+m) signage and advertising; and

-- m) maintenance Facilities.
+n) maintenance Facilities.

-- 2.1.2.
-Particular attention shall be given to areas where changes of elevation and/or environment occur such as:
+2.1.2. icular attention shall be given to areas where changes of elevation and/or ronment occur such as:

-- a) escalators;
+a) escalators;

-- b) elevator landings;
+b) elevator landings;

-- c) ramps;
+c) ramps;

-- d) platform edges;
+d) platform edges;

-- e) station entrances and exits;
+e) station entrances and exits;

-- f) bus loops;
+f) bus loops;

-- g) maintenance pits.
+g) maintenance pits;

+h) parking garages; and

+i) Daylight harvesting areas.

-- 2.1.3.
-The lighting system design shall include the circulation patterns of pedestrians and vehicles, staff and with special emphasis at:
+2.1.3. lighting system design shall include the circulation patterns of pedestrians and cles, staff and with special emphasis at:

-- a) the interface points;
+a) the interface points;

-- b) decision/transition points;

-- c) recognized areas of potential problems.

-- 2.1.4.
-Luminaire selection and placement shall consider:

-- a) light pollution and light trespass;

-- b) traffic and/or pedestrian hazards;

-- c) vandalism;

-- d) dark spots, shadows for personnel security and effective operation of security devices;

-- e) glare;

-- f) BUG (Backlight, Uplight, and Glare) Dark Sky;

-- g) ease of maintenance by fixture selection (tool-less maintenance and repair);

-- h) minimum light loss due to occasional lamp burnout;

-- i) maintenance accessibility; - j) lens for uniformity of light colour and maintenance; - k) no flood lighting without special approval of the owner; - l) light source not visible; - m) lighting to provide corporate look and feel using natural lighting and artificial lighting sources. - 2.1.5.
+- b) decision/transition points; and - c) recognized areas of potential problems. - 2.1.4.
+Luminaire selection and placement shall consider: - a) light pollution and light trespass; - b) traffic and/or pedestrian hazards; - c) vandalism; - d) dark spots, shadows for personnel security and effective operation of security devices; - e) glare; - f) CPTED (Crime Prevention Through Environmental Design) - g) BUG (Backlight, Uplight, and Glare) Dark Sky; - h) ease of maintenance by fixture selection (tool-less maintenance and repair); - i) minimum light loss due to occasional lamp burnout; - j) maintenance accessibility; - k) lens for uniformity of light colour and maintenance; - 1) no flood lighting without special approval of the owner; - m) light source not visible; - n) lighting to provide corporate look and feel using natural lighting and artificial lighting sources.
+For the definition of corporate look and feel, refer to Metrolinx Architecture and Urban Design Standards; and site clearances as per GO-DRM. - 2.1.5.
 Emergency lighting shall meet the perceived and real requirements of safety and security, to define and to provide a path of egress to assist in safe and orderly evacuation in event of normal power failure and to permit security devices to maintain effective operation.
 Except for the electrical rooms and communication rooms where in addition to the backup generator lighting there shall be battery pack lighting. - 2.1.6.
 Factory assembled, dead front, metal enclosed and self-supporting switchboard.
-Complete with line and load side terminations. - 2.1.7.
-Energy Management System/ monitored electronically controlled breakers and metered Panels or IP addressable fixtures and controls shall provide the most flexible control system available: multi-level lighting, occupancy lighting changes, light harvesting, programmable circuit control, dimming, IP addressable, open architecture (BACnet / Modbus compliant). - 2.1.8.
-Maximize the use of natural light coupled with photocells, motion sensors and controls to activate lighting when necessary and reduce energy consumption and emissions at all buildings. - 2.1.9.
-Areas having more than one light fixture must be service by a minimum of two power sources.
-This principle of no area is to be in the dark if a circuit fails or maintenance work on the panel or circuit.
-Electrical and communication room require in addition to the two or more circuits must have battery pack lighting that would allow safely working with the power off.
-The loss of the one circuit will be designed so that the space is uniformly lite with no dark areas and will support use of security cameras. - 2.1.10.
-Areas that the public can access or encounter power and control the power shall be 208V/120 Vac (platforms, waiting areas, shelters, tunnels, bridges etc....)
+Complete with line and load side terminations.

+- 2.1.7.
+Energy Management System/ monitored electronically controlled breakers and metered Panels or IP addressable fixtures and controls shall provide the most flexible control system available: multi-level lighting, occupancy lighting changes, light harvesting, zoning, programmable circuit control, dimming, IP addressable, open architecture (BACnet / Modbus compliant). - 2.1.8.
+Maximize the use of natural light coupled with photocells, motion sensors and controls to activate or dim lighting when necessary to reduce energy consumption and emissions at all facilities. - 2.1.9.
+Areas having more than one light fixture must be serviced by a minimum of two power sources.
+The design principle is no area is to be in the dark if a circuit fails or maintenance work is being performed on the panel or circuit.
+Electrical and communication room require in addition to the two or more circuits must have battery pack lighting that would allow safe working conditions with the power off.
+The loss of the one circuit will be designed so that the space is uniformly lit with no dark areas and will support the use of security cameras. - 2.1.10.
+For areas that are publicly accessible, the power shall be 208/120 VAC (such as but not limited to: platforms, waiting areas, shelters, tunnels, bridges etc....)
+For parking lots using high mast lighting, the power shall be 347VAC